 Pairing water breaks with micro-meditation can enhance overall well-being.
 Using a marked water bottle can aid in tracking intake.

 Many people reach for chips, candy, or sugary bars, thinking it is a quick fix.
 Unfortunately, these snacks trigger energy spikes followed by crashes.
-Eating unhealthy snacks causes weight gain, stomach problems, and low energy.

 Swap these habits for snack rituals that fuel and support your body.
 Take some raw nuts, a piece of dark chocolate, or a plant-based protein bars.
 Keep snacks pre-portioned to maintain control.